 - Coordinate survey requirements across departments to create a comprehensive strategy and avoid survey burn-out.

-- Distribute the NPS survey 120 days prior to renewal, to identify priorities or potential issues for renewal team.
+- Distribute the NPS survey 120 days prior to renewal, to identify priorities or potential issues for the renewal team.

 Tips for Soliciting Feedback

 - Consider having CSMs or AMs send personal emails to customers announcing the survey to increase the response rate.
-(Emails can appear to be from the CSM if you use Journey Orchestrator and configure the Outreach accordingly.)
+(Emails can appear to be from the CSM if you use Journey Orchestrator and configure the Program accordingly.)

 - Convey respect for their time by including an estimated length of time to complete the survey.